Nassau County Divorce Attorney

 The property that will not be subject to equitable distribution includes

-that which is considered separate property or any property protected in
+that which is considered separate property, or any property protected

 What can be included in a prenuptial or postnuptial agreement?